 Editor Info popup

 There are two editors available.
-Both are fast and simple to use and have all the main content blocks (video, columns, social buttons, etc.).
+Both are fast and simple to use and have all the main content blocks (video, columns, social buttons, etc).
+We have a quick-start tutorial to help you get started with your first newsletter.

 Personalization Info popup